IBM/graphql-schema-bindings/README.md

 This will show up in the GraphQL schema as an input to a given mutation.

-## @optional

-This decorator indicates that the field is option in the GraphQL schema.

 ## @required

 This decorator indicates that the field is required in the GraphQL schema.